Anarchism in Russia: Individualist anarchism

 Individualist anarchism was one of the three categories of anarchism in Russia, along with the more prominent anarcho-communism and anarcho-syndicalism.
 The ranks of the Russian individualist anarchists were predominantly drawn from the intelligentsia and the working class.
 For anarchist historian Paul Avrich "The two leading exponents of individualist anarchism, both based in Moscow, were Aleksei Alekseevich Borovoi and Lev Chernyi (Pavel Dmitrievich Turchaninov).
-From Nietzsche, they inherited the desire for a complete overturn of all values accepted by bourgeois societypolitical, moral, and cultural.
+From Nietzsche, they inherited the desire for a complete overturn of all values accepted by bourgeois society- political, moral, and cultural.
 Furthermore, strongly influenced by Max Stirner and Benjamin Tucker, the German and American theorists of individualist anarchism, they demanded the total liberation of the human personality from the fetters of organized society."

-Some Russian individualists anarchists "found the ultimate expression of their social alienation in violence and crime, others attached themselves to avant-garde literary and artistic circles, but the majority remained "philosophical" anarchists who conducted animated parlor discussions and elaborated their individualist theories in ponderous journals and books."
+Some Russian individualist anarchists "found the ultimate expression of their social alienation in violence and crime, others attached themselves to avant-garde literary and artistic circles, but the majority remained "philosophical" anarchists who conducted animated parlor discussions and elaborated their individualist theories in ponderous journals and books."

 Lev Chernyi was an important individualist anarchist involved in resistance against the rise to power of the Bolshevik Party.
 He adhered mainly to Stirner and the ideas of Benjamin Tucker.
-In 1907, he published a book entitled Associational Anarchism, in which he advocated the "free association of independent individuals.".
+In 1907, he published a book entitled Associational Anarchism, in which he advocated the "free association of independent individuals."
 On his return from Siberia in 1917 he enjoyed great popularity among Moscow workers as a lecturer.
 Chernyi was also Secretary of the Moscow Federation of Anarchist Groups, which was formed in March 1917.
-He was an advocate "for the seizure of private homes", which was an activity seen by the anarchists after the October revolution as direct expropriation on the bourgoise.
+He was an advocate "for the seizure of private homes", which was an activity seen by the anarchists after the October revolution as direct expropriation on the bourgeoisie.
 He died after being accused of participation in an episode in which this group bombed the headquarters of the Moscow Committee of the Communist Party.
 Although most likely not being really involved in the bombing, he might have died of torture.

 Chernyi advocated a Nietzschean overthrow of the values of bourgeois Russian society, and rejected the voluntary communes of anarcho-communist Peter Kropotkin as a threat to the freedom of the individual.
 Scholars including Avrich and Allan Antliff have interpreted this vision of society to have been greatly influenced by the individualist anarchists Max Stirner, and Benjamin Tucker.
 Subsequent to the book's publication, Chernyi was imprisoned in Siberia under the Russian Czarist regime for his revolutionary activities.

 On the other hand, Alexei Borovoi (1876?-1936), was a professor of philosophy at Moscow University, "a gifted orator and the author of numerous books, pamphlets, and articles which attempted to reconcile individualist anarchism with the doctrines of syndicallism".
 He wrote among other theoretical works, Anarkhizm in 1918 just after the October revolution and Anarchism and Law.